 When children have a hard time urinating properly, they—and their families—need advanced and compassionate care.
 The condition, called voiding dysfunction, can affect children physically, socially, and psychologically.
 If left untreated, it can damage the kidneys.

-The Children’s Health and Incontinence Program (CHIP) at Mount Sinai Kravis Children’s Hospital can help.
+Pediatric Incontinence Program (PIP) at Mount Sinai Kravis Children’s Hospital, led by Eva Baldisserotto, MSN, RN, CPNP-PC, CPHON and Erin Miller, MSN, RN, CPNP-PC, can help.
 We work with children and their families to diagnose and successfully treat voiding dysfunction, also known as bowel and bladder dysfunction.
 We also treat children for daytime incontinence and bed-wetting, urinary frequency, urinary tract infections, and constipation.
 Our approach is holistic and interactive.

 What is Voiding Dysfunction?

 Voiding dysfunction is when children cannot completely empty their bladder.
 The bladder is the part of the body that holds urine until you are ready to release it.
 Normally, the bladder stretches as it fills with urine.
 It contracts as your child urinates (voids).
 When the bladder works properly, it opens completely, easily, and without interruption.
 If the flow of urine is interrupted or incomplete, your child may have voiding dysfunction.

 There are several possible causes of voiding dysfunction.
 These are:

 - A neurological issue where the brain does not communicate properly with the bladder

 - Urinary tract infection